 Maybe it’s because guitarist and co-songwriter Stuart Adamson went on to form the achingly untrendy (but sporadically brilliant) Big Country: not only did this put off the hipsters, but it meant that – unlike the vast majority of punk and new wave bands – a reunion was never on the cards.
 Neither Adamson nor frontman Richard Jobson having any need or desire to trade on their past.

 Adamson took his own life on 16 December, 2001, aged 43.
 Today, his one time partner Jobson is sitting in a members club in Soho, looking far too young and healthy for someone who fronted a second-wave-of-punk band (though, to be fair, he was only 17 when Into The Valley hit the charts).
-Since leaving The Skids, Jobson formed the short-lived Armoury Show, has been a poet, a film critic, and is now a movie director.
+Since leaving The Skids, Jobson formed the short-lived Armoury Show, has been a poet, a film critic, a movie director and novelist.
 Ask him why The Skids have been all forgotten, and he takes some of the blame.